 What else should people do after they’ve done some fishing with Silver Lining Charters?

 People ask me all the time what they should do next after a fishing trip.
 I tell them to go check out Peace River.
 Follow it north and get into some natural, untouched regions that represent “Old Florida” where you’ll find alligators, Cypress trees, Spanish moss, and even airboat rides.

 Finally, why do you think we take vacations?

 I think we take vacations because we want to get away.
 We don’t want to wear that day-in-day-out suit we have to wear.
 Whether you’re fishing or just at the beach, you want to relax a little bit.
 We work so hard all year, and you might get maybe two weeks out of all that to relax, and I think this is the place to do it.

 A big thank you to Capt.
 Jay for taking the time to speak with us.
-Go online to learn more about Silver Lining Charters and find him on Instagram at @captjaywithers.
-He is also the host of the award-winning show, Guidelines TV.
+In addition to his fishing charter, Silver Lining Charters, he's the host of the award-winning web show, Guidelines TV.
 When you consider Capt.
 Jay's passion for conservation and for fishing and the outdoors, it's clear he is an Outsider.
 Maybe you’re an Outsider too?
 If so, we hope you’re inspired to learn more about Punta Gorda/Englewood Beach, where we say, “Outsiders Welcome.”